yassminty/Assets/README.md

 E/LMB = Interact

 Limitations:
-controls might still be a little wonky. the door might over-open. score & health count might not work because there is might be something wrong with the script. the collectibles might not be able to be collected.
+- controls might still be a little wonky
+- the door might be slightly harder to open as it is abit heavy

 Credits:
 assets used:
 - https://assetstore.unity.com/packages/3d/environments/landscapes/low-poly-simple-nature-pack-162153
 - Image by mrsiraphol on Freepik https://www.freepik.com/free-photo/white-bricks-wall-texture_974611.htm#fromView=search&page=1&position=5&uuid=18af53d8-fdbf-41df-a6cc-231d6f5d2775&query=wall
+- Music by Ievgen Poltavskyi from Pixabay

 things to do on fri:
-update github
+-   update github
-have collisions for 5 interactable items have different sceneries between door [inside house/outside house] make a pool that the player will be hurt if he step inside ui to display user score ui to congrats user after collecting all collectibles scripts must be commented properly bgm is included
+-   have collisions for 5 interactable items [done]
+-   have different sceneries between door [inside house/outside house] [done]
+-   make a pool that the player will be hurt if he step inside
+-   ui to display user score [done]
+-   ui to congrats user after collecting all collectibles
+-   scripts must be commented properly [done]
+-   bgm is included [done]